cockroachdb/docs/v19.2/import-into.md

 ## Viewing and controlling import jobs

-After CockroachDB successfully initiates an incremental import, it registers the import as a job, which you can view with [`SHOW JOBS`](show-jobs.html).
+After CockroachDB successfully initiates an import into an existing table, it registers the import as a job, which you can view with [`SHOW JOBS`](show-jobs.html).

 After the import has been initiated, you can control it with [`PAUSE JOB`](pause-job.html), [`RESUME JOB`](resume-job.html), and [`CANCEL JOB`](cancel-job.html).

 {{site.data.alerts.callout_danger}}
-Pausing and then resuming an `IMPORT` job will cause it to restart from the beginning.
+Pausing and then resuming an `IMPORT INTO` job will cause it to restart from the beginning.
 {{site.data.alerts.end}}

 ## Examples

-### Import a table from a CSV file
+### Import into an existing table from a CSV file

 Amazon S3: